Quadriffis/immortal-millionaire/7 - supplements.md

 | Magnesium Oxide | As low as 10% | Basically magnesium rust |

 You can check for the type of magnesium in your supplement by checking the ingredient list.

+### The harm of supplements

+Vitamin supplements are not without risk.
+Many people approach it with a "worst case it doesn't do anything" attitude.
+The thing is that vitamins too can upset the balance of your body.

+The B vitamin group for example is well known to stimulate certain types of growth.
+This is why people take it to make nails and hair grow faster/stronger.
+Hypothetically however these supplements could also provide valuable fuel for tumors.

+Likewise for many male consumers taking extra iron is a terrible idea and has shown to increase risk for some disease, whereas this is less so the case for women (who lose iron through menstruation).

+> Don't get me wrong: no supplement is inheretly good or bad

+Blindly taking highly concentrated supplements is a terrible idea though.
+Test yourself first.